tcw/lein-templates/basic-speclj-template/README.md

-# lein-create-template
+# basic-speclj-template

 A Leiningen newnew template for a basic leiningen project with speclj tests

 ##Contains

-*testing   : Speclj
+* testing   : Speclj

 ##Setup